By Rick Steves

 You can use the Viva Viagem in three ways:

 Lisbon’s simple, fast, and color-coded subway system is a delight to use (runs daily 6:30-1:00 in the morning).
 Though it’s not necessary for getting around the historic downtown, the Metro is handy for trips to or from Rossio (M: Rossio or Restauradores), Praça do Comércio (M: Terreiro do Paço), the Gulbenkian Museum (M: São Sebastião), the Chiado neighborhood (M: Baixa-Chiado), Parque das Nações and the Oriente train station (both at M: Oriente), Sete Rios bus and train stations (M: Jardim Zoológico), and the airport (M: Aeroporto).
-Metro stops are marked above ground with a red “M.” Saída means “exit.”
-You can find a Metro map at any Metro stop, on most city maps, and on the Metro website (www.metrolisboa.pt).
+Metro stops are marked aboveground with a red “M.” Saída means “exit.”
+You can find a Metro map at any Metro stop, on most city maps, and at www.metrolisboa.pt.

-Like San Francisco, Lisbon sees its classic trolleys as part of its heritage, and has kept a few in use: Trolleys #12E (circling the Alfama) and #28E (a scenic ride across the old town) use vintage cars; #15E (to Belém) uses a modern, air-conditioned version.
-Buy a ticket, have a pass, validate your Viva Viagem card as you enter...or risk a big fine on the spot.
-Please be mindful of locals—especially little old Alfama ladies—who need a seat.
-Trolleys rattle by every 10 minutes or so (or every 15-20 minutes after 19:00) and run until about 23:00.
-For much more on using and enjoying Lisbon’s delightful trolleys, see here.
+Like San Francisco, Lisbon sees its classic trolleys as part of its heritage, and has kept a few in use: Trolleys #12E (circling the Alfama), #18E (to Ajuda, north of Belém), #24E (to Campolide), #25E (to Campo de Ourique), and #28E (a scenic ride across the old town) use vintage cars; #15E (to Belém) uses a modern, air-conditioned version.
+Make sure you have a ticket or pass and that you validate your Viva Viagem card as you enter...or risk a big fine on the spot.
+Trolleys rattle by every 10 minutes or so (every 15-20 minutes after 19:00) and run until about 23:00.
+Most pickpocketing in Lisbon takes place on trolleys, so enjoy the ride, but keep an eye on your belongings.

 By Taxi or Uber

 Cabs are generally easy to hail on the street (green light means available, lit number on the roof indicates it’s taken).
-If you’re having a hard time flagging one down, ask a passerby for the location of the nearest taxi stand: praça de taxi (PRAH-sah duh taxi).
+If you’re having a hard time flagging one down, it’s likely because you’re standing near but not quite at a taxi stand.
+Ask a passerby for the location of the nearest taxi stand: praça de taxi (PRAH-sah duh taxi).
 They’re all over the town center.

 Tours in Lisbon

-Campo Ourique: The Prazeres Cemetery, at the western terminus of route #28E, is a vast park-like necropolis dense with the mausoleums of leading Lisbon families and historic figures dating back to the 19th century (daily 9:00-17:00).
+Campo Ourique: The Prazeres Cemetery, at the western terminus of route #28E, is a vast parklike necropolis with good bridge views, dense with the mausoleums of leading Lisbon families and historic figures dating back to the 19th century (daily 9:00-17:00).

 - On Sale